 "FUGA" by Felipe Galganni & Company, 2014 - Photo by Amanda Gentile

-Felipe has performed all over New York at famed venues such as: Lincoln Center, Symphony Space, Joe’s Pub at The Public Theater, the New York City Parks Foundation Summer Stage, The Alvin Ailey Citigroup Theater, The Cotton Club, The Duke on 42nd Street, The New Victory Theater, The Metropolitan Room, The Bronx Museum, New York City Center , Arlington Club, 14th Street Y, BAM Howard Gilman Opera House, and others.
+Felipe has performed all over New York at famed venues such as: Jazz at Lincoln Center, Symphony Space, Joe’s Pub at The Public Theater, the New York City Parks Foundation Summer Stage, The Alvin Ailey Citigroup Theater, The Cotton Club, The Duke on 42nd Street, The New Victory Theater, The Metropolitan Room, The Bronx Museum, New York City Center , Arlington Club, 14th Street Y, BAM Howard Gilman Opera House, and others.
 He is also a regular performer at the Riviera Sundays Parties at LAVO NYC.

 In the fall of 2016, Felipe was accepted to the fourth consecutive Emerging Choreographer Series 2017 (ECS#4) presented by Queens-based performance company Mare Nostrum Elements (MNE) and LaGuardia Performing Arts Center (LPAC).
 As a participant in this prestigious series, Felipe choreographed a solo piece entitled All My Trials, which premiered on February 27, 2017.